 Suffering an injury at work can be painful, annoying, and it could be costly if it means you have to take time off from work to recover.
 If your employer’s negligence caused the accident, could you claim compensation for your injuries?
 Well, in some cases, you could.
 This guide aims to answer the question, “Can I sue my employer for negligence?” by providing examples of the types of negligence that could lead to a claim.
 Suing for negligence isn’t always straightforward, so we’ll also show what you should do following an accident to help make claiming easier.

-Our team of specialist advisors offer free consultation to help you understand your options.
+Our team of specialist advisors offer a free consultation to help you understand your options.
 They’ll provide free legal advice, and if they believe you have a strong case, they could refer you to one of our accident claims solicitors.

 If you’d prefer to learn more about the reasons you could sue an employer for negligence before calling, then please continue reading.